 Part of the responsibility rests with states.
 More than half of all states allow corporations to contribute directly to candidates, a practice that is prohibited in federal elections and that decreases the role that actual human beings play in funding elections.
-All In addition to corporations, ultra-wealthy individuals can easily out-fundraise and outspend everyday Americans.
+In addition to corporations, ultrawealthy individuals can easily out-fundraise and outspend everyday Americans.
 In 11 states, there are no limits on how much wealthy people can contribute to candidates or political committees.
 Allowing wealthy donors to contribute tens of thousands-or even millions-of dollars makes state elections less competitive and makes it harder to disrupt the status quo or hold elected representatives accountable.
-All Further, despite the influx of Super PAC and other big spending at the state and local level, in most states, it's impossible for the public to see where the money is really coming from.
+Further, despite the influx of Super PAC and other big spending at the state and local levels, in most states, it's impossible for the public to see where the money is really coming from.
 Weak enforcement is also a problem: Nearly 1 in 3 state legislators are aware of at least one intentional violation (either in their campaign or in others') of campaign finance laws in their states.

 Wealthy donors who fund political campaigns are not just richer, whiter, and more often male than the rest of us; they also have very different views and priorities, especially about how to structure our economy and how to prioritize the issues that matter most to communities of color.
-427 Although they do not represent the breadth of the American demos, our policies and laws nonetheless overwhelmingly address the concerns of the donor class, while crucial problems affecting everyday Americans are overlooked.
-428 environmental health of Native Americans and other communities of color; and decreasing investments in education and social services, while public spending on incarcerating people in private prisons increases.
+432 Although they do not represent the breadth of the American demos, our policies and laws none-theless overwhelmingly address the concerns of the donor class, while crucial problems affecting everyday Americans are overlooked.
+433

+When our government's choices reflect the will of wealthy special interests instead of the will of the people, we all pay the price.
+Historically marginalized communities bear the brunt of the consequences of this imbalance: diminishing job quality and standards, while wealth accrues to the top 1 percent; deteriorating public infrastructure, while oil pipelines are built at the expense of the environmental health of Native Americans and other communities of color; and decreasing investments in education and social services, while public spending on incarcerating people in private prisons increases.
 A private prison company invests lobbyists and thousands of dollars in Arizona elections, and the state's private prison industry booms-despite increased rates of violence associated with for-profit prisons, where inmates of color are more likely to be confined.
 An oil company donates millions of dollars to candidates for state elections, overpowering the voices of the communities that experience higher rates of cancer, asthma, birth defects, and lung diseases, in addition to substantial economic and environmental injuries, from living near the company's oil refineries.

-When our government's choices reflect the will of wealthy special interests instead of the will of the people, we all pay the price.
-Historically marginalized communities bear the brunt of the consequences of this imbalance: diminishing job quality and standards, while wealth accrues to the top 1 percent; deteriorating public infrastructure, while oil pipelines are built at the expense of the